 License and Citation

-Otter is free software and is distributed under the terms of the GNU General Public License.
+Otter is free software and is distributed under the terms of the Apache Version 2.0 License.

 Otter should be credited to "Genome Research Ltd."

 Otter is maintained by the Annosoft team at the Sanger Institute.